Put your app online with Heroku

 Created by Terence Lee, @hone02

-Follow steps 1 through 3 of the quickstart guide to sign up, install the toolbelt, and login.
+Follow steps “Introduction” and “Set up” of the Getting Started on Heroku with Ruby to sign up, install the Heroku CLI, and login.

 Updating our database